Points to remember

 - Cover the top of your pie with pastry.
 Pick up the pie in one hand and use a small sharp knife in the other to trim away excess pastry.

-- For a really simple neat finish, use the tines of a fork, pressing them all the way around the rim of the pie dish.
+- For a really simple neat finish, press the prongs of a fork all the way around the rim of the pie dish.